jfdev001/miniWeather/README.md

 # Introduction
 There are four main directories in MiniWeather: (1) a Fortran source directory; (2) a C source directory; (3) a C++ source directory; and (4) a documentation directory.
-We here focus on Fortran, but also provide information for optional exploration with C and C++.
+We focus on MPI and Open MP in Fortran code, but you can find information on C and C++ and on OpenACC here: https://github.com/mrnorman/miniWeather

 ## Fluid State Variables